SILENCE-SIMSOOL/SMC-Cheat-Standard/document/document02-en.md

     ㄴ It marks even without looking at that place.

   I found the 지형, it would be useful to remember the coordinates of this place.
     ㄴ It only shows the message "지형 found" when you come near it, so it doesn't look like a hack.
-However, mods like Soopy that scan the entire map from the start are considered hacks. 단순하게 핵의 강도가 다른거지 Skytils의 기능만 레짓인게 절대 아닙니다.
+However, mods like Soopy that scan the entire map from the start are considered hacks.
+It's just that the intensity of the hacks differs; the features of Skytils are by no means the only ones considered legitimate.

 This is not the only function; puzzle solvers and most features simply collect information about what's around the user.
 It doesn't matter if the information given to you is visible to you or not.